-The “avatar” on YouTube needs to be 150x150 pixels or the image will be cut off.
+The “avatar” on YouTube needs to be 800x 800 pixels or the image will be cut off.

-The best practice is to choose the UMass Boston logo, available in the approved colors here.
-(Right click on the image, click on "Save image as," save the image to a folder or your desktop, and then upload to YouTube.)
+The best practice is to choose the UMass Boston logo, in approved colors are available here, click on the links below:

 You can change the avatar by clicking on “Settings,” and then looking under the “Appearance” tab.